esalogic/tenant/README.md

 # Tenant

-Our goal is to implement multi-tenancy as software architecture.
+Our goal is to implement multi-tenancy using EJB/Shiro/JPA/PostgreSQL.
 We decided to manage one tenant per DB with separate connections to emprove security access.

 ## Getting Started

 To test the project you need:
-  Java JDK
+* Java JDK
-  Java JRE
+* Java JRE
-  Eclipse Neon
+* Eclipse Neon
-  Apache MyFaces
+* Apache MyFaces
-  OpenJPA
+* OpenJPA
-  apache-tomee-plus-7.0.2
+* apache-tomee-plus-7.0.2
-  pgAdmin4 & PostgreSQL
+* pgAdmin4 & PostgreSQL

 ### Installing

 Open Eclipse and set apache-tomee-plus-7.0.2 as Tomacat v8.5 Server in Project->Properties->Server option.
 Create a new Dynamic Web Project and replace "src" folder in Java Resources and "WebContent" folder in root directory with tenant's one.
 First thing you need to do is to configure your environement (JAVA JDK,JRE and Eclipse).
 Afther that, you have to open pgAdmin and create two new DB called: tenant_a, tenant_b.
-For each of them execute query contained in query.sql in JavaResources->src->resources.
+For each of them execute queries contained in query.sql placed in JavaResources->src->resources.

-query.sql
+You can insert as many users as you want to test our features.

+**query.sql**

 ```
 CREATE TABLE public.users